-The types of channel coding defined are convolutional coding, turbo coding and no coding.
+The types of channel coding defined are convolutional coding, turbo coding and service-specific coding.
+The latter is used for some type of speech codecs that need unequal error protection.
 Real-time services use only FEC encoding while non real-time services uses a combination of FEC and ARQ.
 The ARQ functionality resides in the RLC layer of Layer 2.

 The rate matching adapts any remaining differences of the bit rate so the number of outgoing bits fit to the available bit rates of the physical channels.
-Repetition coding and/or puncturing is used for this purpose.
+Employing repetition coding and/or puncturing do it.